shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-2.md

 description : Please note that we have extended the amount of time that the old Reporting Screen would be available. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
-Reporting Screen would be available.
-We added an additional release

 ---